 The reception of new employees for distribution lasts three weeks and there is a 10 module plan for consulting content and taking quizzes.
 They do it when it is most opportune: in the dentist’s waiting room, when waiting for transport, on the living room couch, etc.

 PC: Employees do (the quizzes) when it is most opportune: in the dentist’s waiting room, when waiting for transport, on the sofa in the living room (…)

 Which GFoundry’s Gamification modules and features made the difference in your choice for this digital platform?

-PC: When we started the testing phase last year, we started by using the Training module to take advantage of quizzes and, simultaneously, the Machine Gaming module to take advantage of the gaming techniques of the platform’s gamification engine, this with a direct link to the percentage of “successful deliveries” that Drivers made.
+PC: When we started the testing phase last year, we started by using the Learning module to take advantage of quizzes and, simultaneously, the Machine Gaming module to take advantage of the gaming techniques of the platform’s gamification engine, this with a direct link to the percentage of “successful deliveries” that Drivers made.

 Additionally, we wanted to give visibility to the project by providing a considerable amount of money in the budget to award pecuniary prizes to the Top 10 drivers, thus ensuring the perfect articulation between the stimulus that the game provides and the incentive of financial compensation.

 What were the main objectives and goals of the project?